 Mobile/cell reception is good in this area.
-You can buy an Argentinian SIM card if you wanted to get cheaper calls and texts.
+You can buy an Argentinian SIM card when you arrive as roaming charges are expensive.

 Argentina is great for those on a budget, perfect if you want to experience the famous Argentinian steak without breaking the bank.